swcarpentry/git-novice/01-backup.md

 ~~~

 (Please use your own name and email address instead of Dracula's,
-and please make sure you choose an editor that's actually on your system.
-On Windows you might want to use `notepad`.)
+and please make sure you choose an editor that's actually on your system,
+such as `notepad` on Windows.)

 Git commands are written `git verb`,
 where `verb` is what we actually want it to do.